Welcome to St. John's Episcopal Church

 Megan Whalen

-Megan Whalen began working with Episcopal Churches in 2012.
-She started as a Sunday School teacher and evolved into the Sunday School and Middle School Youth Group director – which she still is today at Church of the Good Shepherd.
-Megan embarked on her bookkeeping career with the Episcopal Church in 2017 and became bookkeeper at St. John’s in 2019.
-She also does the books at Holy Communion in Mahopac and Good Shepherd in Granite Springs.
-Megan took on St. John’s Parish Administrator tasks in 2021.
+Megan Whalen has worked in the Episcopal Church since 2012.
+She got her start as a Sunday School teacher and Middle School Youth Group director; she brings that wealth of experience to St. John’s as the administrative support for our Church School and Youth Group programs.
+Megan embarked on her bookkeeping career with the Episcopal Church in 2017 and became bookkeeper at St. John’s in 2019; she took on St. John’s Administrator tasks in 2021.